Do Go On - 334 - Pan Am Flight 73

 They just hit the ejector seat.

-Leave everyone to barge.
+Leave everyone to buy.

 You're not far off.

-But the pilot, co-pilot and flight engineer were able to evacuate the aircraft out of an emergency hatch overhead.
+It's not ajectus seat, but the pilot, co-pilot and flight engineer were able to evacuate the aircraft out of an emergency hatch overhead, which one of the flight attendants, Sunshine Vesuala, was instructed by one of the hijackers to take them to the captain.

-on the ceiling of the cockpit was open,
+I noticed that the evacuation hatch on the ceiling of the cockpit was open, but I pretended not to.

-I wanted to give the pilots time
+I wanted to give the pilots time to escape in case they were still in the process.

-of climbing down the ropes
+of climbing down the ropes outside the plane.

 That's badass.

-Maybe they're in here.
+maybe they're in here.

-Maybe this drawer?
+Maybe this draw, no.

 Sorry, don't mean to interrupt you.

-Yeah, so they're like, I mean, they're going, we leave,
+Yeah, so they're like, I mean,

 and then they can't force us to fly the plane.